 Unfortunately, the high that results when you engage in emotional eating doesn’t last long, and the guilt that lingers afterwards can send you right back to the kitchen for more comfort.
 These cravings are driven by chemical reactions in your body – and sometimes no amount of desire or “willpower” is strong enough to fight off these reactions.

 Is it any wonder, then, that weight loss is so hard?

 It may seem like emotional eating is “all in your head,” triggered only by psychological factors.
 But it’s a little more complicated than that.
 Your body is full of hormones and chemicals that send signals – including hunger signals.
 When hormones are imbalanced, the messages being relayed can get jumbled.
 Your brain could be sending an urgent call for food, even if you aren’t really hungry.

 I’ve talked a lot about chronic stress and cortisol in prior newsletters.
 Chronically high levels of cortisol can have a major impact on other hormones, including those that drive hunger signals.
 Leptin, in particular, can cause big problems when trying to lose weight if your brain doesn’t receive the message to stop eating.

-If you’re dealing with leptin resistance, your body doesn’t respond properly to leptin, even when you have plenty.
+If you’re dealing with leptin resistance, your body doesn’t respond properly to leptin, even when there’s plenty circulating.
 That could make emotional eating even harder to control, since your body is sending the message that you really are hungry.
-One study showed that high stress markers and high leptin levels was connected to high reports of emotional eating.
+One study showed that high stress markers and high leptin levels were connected to high reports of emotional eating.